7 Session View

 Pressing the 0 key while a Session View clip(s) is selected will deactivate that clip(s).

 Clips can be controlled remotely with the computer keyboard or a MIDI controller (see ‘MIDI and Key Remote Control’).
 They can even be mapped to MIDI note ranges so that they play chromatically.

 Clips can be played at any time and in any order.
 The layout of clips does not predetermine their order; the Session grid offers random access to the clips it contains.

 Notice that, even if you stop playback for a Session View clip, the Play button in the Control Bar will remain highlighted, and the Arrangement Position fields will continue running.
 These fields keep a continuous flow of musical time going, so that you can always know your position in song time during a live performance or while recording into the Arrangement (see 7.5), regardless of what your individual Session clips are doing.

 You can always return the Arrangement Position fields to 1.1.1 and stop playback for the entire Live Set by pressing the Control Bar’s Stop button twice.

-Clips can be renamed using the Rename command in the Edit menu or the right-click(PC) / CTRL-click(Mac) context menu.
+Clips can be renamed using the Rename command in the Edit menu or the right-click(Win) / CTRL-click(Mac) context menu.
 You can rename several selected clips at once by executing the Rename command.
-You can also enter your own info text for a clip via the Edit Info Text command in the Edit menu or in the clip’s right-click(PC) / CTRL-click(Mac) context menu.
+You can also enter your own info text for a clip via the Edit Info Text command in the Edit menu or in the clip’s right-click(Win) / CTRL-click(Mac) context menu.
 The context menu also contains a color palette where you can choose a custom clip color.

 Clips can be reordered by drag-and-drop.
 Multiple adjacent or nonadjacent clips can be selected at once by Shift-clicking or CTRL-clicking, respectively.